manishrana7/icet-manish/doc/userguide/source/tutorial/prepare_reference_data.rst

 Enumeration and relaxation
 --------------------------

-The second and final step is to generate, relax and then add the structures to the database.
+The second step is to generate, relax and then add the structures to the database.
 This is achieved by looping over the :class:`ASE Atoms` instances obtained by calling the :func:`enumerate_structures
 <icet.tools.structure_enumeration.enumerate_structures>` function with the